bikash-jha2829/juapreciptask/README.md

 #### Challenges with Direct NetCDF4 Access

-- **Inefficiencies**: Directly accessing remote NetCDF4 files can be slow and resource-intensive, especially when dealing with large datasets.
+- **Inefficiencies**: Directly accessing remote NetCDF4 files can be slow and resource-intensive and not supported with Xarray, especially when dealing with large datasets.
 - **Scalability Issues**: Downloading files locally for processing limits the ability to scale the pipeline across multiple nodes.

 #### Approach 1: Download Files Locally